Answers to Business Registration Questions

 Registering your name doesn’t give you the right to use it.

-Registering your name doesn’t imply you can legally use it.
+Registering your name does not imply you can legally use it.
 For example, you might be able to register “Starbucks Coffee and Tea” with us, but the real Starbucks could still sue you.
-Also, someone may register a business name like yours but not exactly the same.
-That doesn’t suggest they have a right to use the name.
-It just means they’ve told the public they want to do business using that name.
+Another business can register a business name like yours, but not exactly the same.
+You can, however, assert your right to use the name, as Starbucks did in the previous example.

-Name reservations and name registrations are filings meant to hold a name for a short period of time to allow for preparing to register your business.
-Having a name reservation or registration does not allow you to do business in Oregon.
+Name reservations are filings meant to hold a name for a short period of time to allow for preparing to register the business.
+Having a name reservation does not allow you to do business in Oregon.

 Articles of Incorporation